HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_configure_dam_custom_cert.md

 # Adding additional CA to the DAM trust store

-Implementing a custom plugin for the [Digital Asset Management extensibility](../../../../../../manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md) is by default limited to publicly trusted certificates.
+Implementing a custom plugin for the [Digital Asset Management extensibility](https://opensource.hcltechsw.com/digital-experience/latest/manage_content/digital_assets/configuration/dam_extensibility/dam_extensibility/){target="blank"} is by default limited to publicly trusted certificates.
 If the plugin is signed with a self-signed or otherwise untrusted certificate authority (CA), the trust store of DAM can be extended.
-Starting CF216, you can add additional certificate authorities to the trust store.
+You can add additional certificate authorities to the trust store.

 ## Prerequisites